Cryptocurrencies and Taxes: What You Should Know

 Virtual currencies can result in real tax liabilities.
 Here's how crypto is taxed and how to report such transactions on your return.

-What began in 2009 with a single virtual currency—Bitcoin—has grown to comprise some 2.5 million cryptocurrencies1 totaling more than $2.41 trillion2 in assets.
+What began in 2009 with a single virtual currency—Bitcoin—has expanded not just into thousands of cryptocurrencies, but you can now also invest in cryptocurrency funds and crypto futures.
 But know this: All that virtual activity has real-life tax consequences.

 How is crypto taxed?

-The IRS treats cryptocurrencies as property, not as a currency, meaning any transactions that use crypto will be subject to the capital gains tax rules.
+The IRS treats cryptocurrencies as property, not as a currency, meaning any transactions you make using crypto will be subject to the general tax principles applied to other property transactions.
+Whenever you mine, sell, trade, or exchange cryptocurrency, you will likely trigger a taxable event (see "Taxable vs. nontaxable crypto events").

 Do crypto taxes impact businesses?